Knowledge base

 .se

-Change the owner of a domain .se
+Change the owner of a .se domain

-For change the owner (or owner) of a domain .se
+To change the owner of a .se

-In the form, the IDNO IIS (ID Number) field is a key requirement:
+In the form, the IIS IDNO (ID Number) field is a key requirement:

 800101-1234

-e.g. - For Swedish companies: use the company registration number (Organisationsnummer)
+for example. - For Swedish companies: use the company registration number (Organisationsnummer)

 556123-4567